 Associate's Degree in Nursing

-Associate of Science in Nursing (ASN) and Associate Degree in Nursing (ADN) programs that are offered in the evening allow students to attend classroom lectures and gain clinical experience outside of regular working hours.
+Associate of Science in Nursing (ASN) and Associate Degree in Nursing programs that are offered in the evening allow students to attend classroom lectures and gain clinical experience outside of regular working hours.
 Students in evening ASN or ADN programs learn about the practical skills and theoretical foundations of nursing, including medical diagnoses, patient care and vital sign measurement.
-Associate's degree programs provide students with a broad nursing education and usually don't require incoming students to have previous health care experience.
+They must also receive licensure before they can begin working in a medical setting.

 The classes in evening ASN or ADN programs emphasize topics in the natural sciences, social sciences and medicine.
 Students learn to measure patients' pulse and blood pressure, assist doctors in diagnosis and treatment, give patients wellness information and assess general health.
 The topics below are usually covered: